Man dies after A690 crash near Houghton Cut, Northumbria Police confirm

 Northumbria Police has launched an investigation after the driver died in the collision on the outskirts of Houghton.

-At about 11.25am this morning police received a report that a vehicle had left the east bound side of the A690 near the Houghton Cut, with the road closed off to traffic.
+At about 11.25am on Friday, August 16, police received a report that a vehicle had left the east bound side of the A690 near the Houghton Cut, with the road closed off to traffic.

 Emergency services attended and the driver, who was the only occupant of the vehicle a black Ford Fiesta, received treatment but tragically was declared deceased at the scene.